cultuurnet/uit-documentatie/content/search_api_3/latest/searching/offers/terms.md

 * URL parameter
 * Advanced queries

+> !
+The label of a term might change over time, so we strongly advice to search by termIds / terms.id.

 ## Url parameter

 You can filter by one or more term ids or term labels using the `termIds` and/or `termLabels` URL parameters.